ArmaanMoledin63/-Armaan-s-recycling-app/README.md

 Users can provide feedback if the classification is incorrect.

 Proper disposal guidelines are shown

-Future Enhancements
+Enhancements I am working on:

 🔍 AI Model Improvement: Continuous updates with more training data.